-If you are minimalist, this size can also work decently well for South America, but I think it can be nicer to go one size up when travelling in this continent.
+If you are minimalist, this size can also work decently well for South America.
+However, I think it can be nicer to go one size up when travelling in this continent.

 A backpack with a capacity of around 55 liters will be a perfect size for travelling in South America.